BColl91/SpartaG_Github_Notes/ami_notes.md

         ○ On the EC2 dashboard, right-click the instance.
         ○ Select Create Image.
         ○ AWS will snapshot the server, including all files and configurations.
-Save the Image: Your image will be saved, and you can use it to launch new instances
+Save the Image: Your image will be saved, and you can use it to launch new instances.
+Make sure you terminate your previous instance!

 <br>